Constantin Budescu: Late career

 On 19 August 2019, Astra Giurgiu owner Ioan Niculae confirmed that Budescu returned for a fourth stint at the club after agreeing to a two-year contract.
 On 8 February 2021, he signed for Saudi Professional League team Damac.

 After only twelve games during the remainder of the 2020–21 season, Budescu returned to Romania with FCSB.
 He left them on 4 January 2022 on a mutual agreement, after only scoring once and being criticised by owner Gigi Becali for his performances.
 Fifteen days later, he put pen to paper on a contract with Voluntari.

 On 2 August 2022, Budescu returned to his boyhood club Petrolul Ploiești, which had recently promoted back to the Liga I. He signed a two-year deal and was given the number 10 shirt.
-Budescu registered his first appearance and goal in the top flight for Petrolul on 24 October, converting a penalty in a 2–0 home win over Argeș Pitești.
+After recovering from a long-term injury, Budescu registered his first appearance and goal in the top flight for Petrolul on 24 October, converting a penalty in a 2–0 home win over Argeș Pitești.
+On 2 August 2023, he left the team on a mutual agreement, two days after publicly stating that he is not content with his playing time.

+On 4 August 2023, Budescu agreed to a deal with defending champions Farul Constanța.
+Six days later, he scored and provided an assist in a 3–0 home victory against Estonian side Flora in the third qualifying round of the Europa Conference League.
+After being left out from all matchday squads for the fixtures in April and May, Budescu and Farul Constanța mutually agreed to terminate his contract on 11 May 2024.

+On 13 July 2024, Budescu signed a contract with Gloria Buzău, newly promoted to the Liga I.